tensorflow/tfjs/GALLERY.md

 ## Demos & Applications

+- [TensorSpace.js](https://github.com/tensorspace-team/tensorspace) - A 3D visualization framework for neural networks, featuring interactive and intuitive display of models in the browser.
+Supports pre-trained models from TensorFlow, Keras, and TensorFlow.js.
+- [Magenta Studio](https://magenta.tensorflow.org/studio) - A collection of music plugins built on Magenta’s open source tools and models using cutting-edge machine learning techniques for music generation.
 - [Move Mirror](https://experiments.withgoogle.com/collection/ai/move-mirror/view) - An AI Experiment with Pose Estimation in the Browser using TensorFlow.js
 - [Emoji Scavenger Hunt](https://emojiscavengerhunt.withgoogle.com/) - Locate the emoji we show you in the real world with your phone’s camera.
 - [Metacar](https://www.metacar-project.com/) - A reinforcement learning environment for self-driving cars in the browser.